The RED Report: Adam Wilt on EPIC, HDR and the Future of Cinemaphotography

 From the very beginning, RED's attitude has been similar to mine; that is, we both operate under the assumption that innovation comes from the outside because established corporations are too large to move quickly.
 Which is not to say RED is under-funded or is a tiny mom-and-pop shop, but compared to global corporations like Canon, Panasonic, and Sony, the Jim Jannard startup is much smaller and more agile.

-Wilt’s first article, on EPIC, is a good reminder that RED is hard at work on some beastly cameras sure to shoot hundreds of features in the years to come.
+Wilt's first article, on EPIC, is a good reminder that RED is hard at work on some beastly cameras sure to shoot hundreds of features in the years to come.
 EPIC is a 5K camera that claims 13.5 stops of dynamic range and has twice as fast a CMOS reset as RED ONE (meaning, rolling shutter problems are half as pronounced as they were on a RED ONE, which was already several times faster than my 5D).
-By comparison, in video mode the 5D gets roughly 10 stops of dynamic range, suffers from terrible line aliasing, and despite shooting 1.9K resolution files (1920×1080), really only gets about 1K.1 And of course EPIC shoots up to 120fps in REDCODE RAW format, as opposed to low-bitrate h.264.
+By comparison, in video mode the 5D gets roughly 10 stops of dynamic range, suffers from terrible line aliasing, and despite shooting 1.9K resolution files (1920x1080), really only gets about 1K.
+(Due to de-bayering, the RED ONE yields closer to 3K resolution than 4K.)
+And of course EPIC shoots up to 120fps in REDCODE RAW format, as opposed to low-bitrate h.264.

 The handheld EPIC is half the weight of the RED ONE and a fraction of the size.
 By DSLR standards it’s a hefty thing; the body alone is something like five or six pounds, twice the weight of a top-end DSLR like a Canon 1D or Nikon D3, and three times the weight of a Canon 5D MkII or a Nikon D300.
 Add a still-camera lens, at something on the order of 1.5-3.5 pounds, and the differential is more favorable; the EPIC is more like half again to twice the weight of a comparably tricked out Canon or Nikon.
 Heavy, yes, but not armbreakingly so...
 The edgy, rectilinear lines of the grip have been softened just enough that I don’t feel any discomfort; indeed, the thing is easier to hold than five-pound handycam-style cameras like the Panasonic HVX200 or Sony EX1.